-To reduce the data we will need a detector normalization file obtained using a sample of vanadium metal, plus a run with the beam closed (a type of background).
-These runs will have been performed before the start of the summer school since there will not be time to complete them during the school.
+To reduce the data we will also need a detector normalization file obtained using a sample of vanadium metal, plus a run with the beam closed (a type of background, or "dark count").
+These runs will have been performed before the start of the summer school since there will not be time to complete them once the school is underway.

 Why do we use vanadium to normalize the data from different detectors?
-Hint: $\sigma{coh} = 0.02 \text{ barns/atom}$, $\sigma{inc} = 5.19 \text{ barns/atom}$.
+Hint: $\sigma{coh}=$ 0.02 barns/atom, $\sigma{inc}=$ 5.19 barns/atom.